 You’ll also have to set money aside to keep the lights on.
 You’ll have to consider things like the internet, phone, water, gas, electricity, as well as some basic office supplies.

-If you want to get the best deal on utilities, you can use a tool like Utility Bidder to compare business gas prices across multiple providers.
+If you want to get the best deal on utilities, you can use a comparison tools to compare prices across multiple providers.
 You’ll be surprised at how rates can fluctuate.
 This will give you a bit more room to breathe and spend on more important functions.

 Rent is also something you’ll have to consider if you’re using office space.
 However, there are some things you can do there to save.
 For instance, you could sublease your office space to another company.
 See how much space you’ll need, and see if the option could work for you.